MMDeveloper/Sysadmin-Notes/Windows/WSUS/Readme.md

+#Installation#
+From your server manager, install the Windows Server Update Services role.
+After install, you must configure your new WSUS box.

+#Configuration#
 The most common WSUS install is a single server acting as an update caching server for networks, so we will assume this is the desired setup.

 Open the WSUS Management console, it should prompt a "first run" type config wizard